contaware/php-docs-notes/README.md

 - The `i` flag means to ignore the case.
 - The `m` flag specifies a multiline match.
 If it is used, `^` and `$` change from matching at only the start or end of the entire string to the start or end of any line within the string.
 - The `s` flag makes the dot also match line breaks.
+- The `u` flag activates support for UTF-8.

 ## Arrays